 For each day an assessment is handed in late without an approved reason, a deduction of 5% per day (including weekends) will be made to the raw score for that assessment.
-For example, an assessment with a total raw score out of 40 would see a 5% reduction of 2 marks per day for each day it was handed in late without an approved reason.
+For example, an assessment with a total score of 80 out of 100 submitted 2 days late would see a reduction of 5 marks per day for each day it was handed in late without an approved reason.
+The assignment would thus earn a mark of 70/100 after the late penalty was applied.

-Approval for late submissions are authorised by the Lecturer for that unit only.
-Students must consult with the Lecturer of the relevant unit prior to submitting their assessment past the due date to clarify whether or not a late penalty will apply.
+Approval for late submissions is authorised by the Lecturer for that subject only.
+Students must consult with the Lecturer of the relevant subject prior to submitting their assessment past the due date to clarify whether or not a late penalty will apply.
 If consultation is not made with the Lecturer, a late penalty will automatically be applied.

 In some instances, it may not be easy to pre-empt circumstances that may result in the assessment being handed in late.
-Therefore, in such circumstances, due consideration will be given by the Lecturer if the student was not able to consult with their Lecturer prior to the assessment being due.
-Acceptance of extenuating circumstances and reasons given are at the Lecturer's discretion.
+Therefore, in such circumstances, due consideration will be given by the Lecturer if the student was not able to consult with their lecturer prior to the assessment being due.
+Acceptance of extenuating circumstances and reasons given are at the subject Lecturer's discretion.